Possible Sentence Commutation For Blagojevich

 Patty Blagojevich, who has been on Fox News pleaded a similar case said “Amy, Annie and I are very encouraged by the President’s comments today.
 He’s given us something that has been hard to come by recently…hope.”

-Blagojevich’s brother Robert, a co-defendant in the corruption trial, is hopeful.
+Blagojevich’s brother Robert, his co-defendant in the first corruption trial, is hopeful.

-“I’m cautiously optimistic and hopeful that he’ll commute or pardon Rod from his prison sentence,”said Blagojevich.
+“I’m cautiously optimistic and hopeful that he’ll commute or pardon Rod from his prison sentence,” said Blagojevich.

 Blagojevich’s attorney told CBS 2 Wednesday he was drafting a formal petition to commute Blagojevich’s sentence.